Free no-obligation site survey · Nationwide coverage Contact Us

 • Render, masonry, pointing and coating condition

-• Ventilation, ground levels and drainage context
+• Ventilation, ground levels and drainage around the wall

 • Blocked, leaking or overflowing gutters and downpipes saturating walls